 \subsection{Results and Analysis}

 We show experimental results of the LEB attack in terms of attack success ratio and overall disruption ratio measurements in this subsection.

-\subsubsection{Attack Impacts on Defense Strategies}
+\subsubsection{Attack impacts on defense strategies}

-We first measure impacts of the LEB attacker on each of the 8 defense strategies used by the fusion center.
-We randomly select 8 nodes as malicious nodes to be controlled by the LEB attacker from the collected dataset.
-The LEB attacker updates its internal accuracy for each sub-model to evaluate and beat the fusion center.
+We first evaluated the impact of the LEB attacker on each of the 8 defense strategies used by the fusion center.
+We randomly selected 8 nodes as malicious nodes to be controlled by the LEB attacker.
+The LEB attacker updates its internal accuracies for each sub-model to evaluate and beat the fusion center.
 As we do not assume any specific statistical/stationary model for the behavior of the attacker and nodes, sensing reports, or wireless spectrum properties, it can be mathematically infeasible to accurately formulate the interactions between the attacker and the fusion center or perform analytical convergence analysis.
-Our experimental evaluation results in Fig.~\ref{defenses_acc} shows the attacker's internal accuracy of sub-models over timeslot against defense strategy (a) Outlier, (b) LOF, (c) EmpCov, (d) RobCov, (e) fzKNN, (f) DSDN, (g) OCSVM and (h) Trust.
-We can observe from Fig.~\ref{defenses_acc} that when the attacker initially starts to learn, the internal accuracy of each sub-model changes drastically; but as the timeslot goes on, the internal accuracy becomes more and more stable.
-For example, in Fig.~\ref{defenses_acc} (c), the accuracy start to remain stable at around 0.85 after 500 timeslots, which is the approximated convergence time in the training process of the surrogate model.
+Our experimental evaluation results in Fig.~\ref{defenses_acc} shows the attacker's internal accuracies and the convergence trends of sub-models with regard to the timeslot against defense strategies (a) Outlier, (b) LOF, (c) EmpCov, (d) RobCov, (e) fzKNN, (f) DSDN, (g) OCSVM and (h) Trust.

+We observe from Fig.~\ref{defenses_acc} that when the attacker starts to learn, internal accuracies of each sub-model change drastically; but with more timeslots elapsed, they gradually become stable.
+For example, in Fig.~\ref{defenses_acc} (c), accuracies start to stabilize at around 0.85 after 500 timeslots, which is the approximated convergence time in the training process of the surrogate model.

-Fig.~\ref{overall_def} illustrates the attack success ratio and overall disruption ratio of the LEB attacker against each defense method.
-It is noted from Fig.~\ref{overall_def} that the LEB attacker achieves 71\%--90\% attack success ratios against different methods, which means that the learning and evaluation design in the LEB framework is effective for the attacker to assess its potential capability to launch successful attacks.
-We can also observe from Fig.~\ref{overall_def} that the attacker causes overall disruption ratios by 45\%--80\%, which indicates that the LEB attacker is able to successfully mislead the fusion center to make wrong decisions for 45\%--80\% of the time, thereby resulting in severe disruptions.
+Fig.~\ref{overall_def} illustrates the attack success ratio and overall disruption ratio of the LEB attacker against each defense method individually.
+From Fig.~\ref{overall_def}, we note that the LEB attacker achieves 71\%--90\% attack success ratios against different methods, which means that the learning and evaluation design in the LEB attack framework is effective for the attacker to assess its potential capability to launch successful attacks.
+We also observe from Fig.~\ref{overall_def} that the overall disruption ratio is 45\%--80\% due to the attack, which indicates that the LEB attacker is able to successfully fool the fusion center into making wrong decisions for 45\%--80\% of the time, thereby resulting in severe performance disruption.

-\subsubsection{Impacts of Threshold $\alpha$}
+\subsubsection{Impacts of threshold $\alpha$}